-- The situation is an emergency and the DSL, their alternative and the headteacher are all unavailable. - They are convinced that a direct report is the only way to ensure the child's safety.
+- The situation is an emergency and the DSL, their alternative and the Executive headteacher/Head of School are all unavailable. - They are convinced that a direct report is the only way to ensure the child's safety.

-Any member of staff, who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy, should raise their concerns with the headteacher or the Chair of Governing Board.
+Any member of staff, who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy, should raise their concerns with the Executive headteacher/Head of School/DSL or the Chair of Governing Board.
 If any member of staff does not feel the situation has been addressed appropriately at this point, then they should contact children's social care directly with their concerns.